 #2 Control portions with your hands.
-Eat one handful of protein, one of starch, and two of fruits and vegetables every meal.
+Eat one or more handfuls of protein, one of starch, and two of fruits and vegetables every meal.

 #3 Start each day with protein.
 Put having a high-protein breakfast first on your to-do list every morning.

 These simple steps alone will certainly help you lose a few pounds and feel dramatically better.
 Assuming they’re the “new normal” for you now, it’s time to do what I like to call “leveling up.”
 Let’s improve on what’s great and start being truly awesome.
 By adding a few more easy-to-follow rules to your routine, you’ll start to really carve out your abs, and you’ll find staying the course with your diet to be even more enjoyable and effortless.

 Variety may be the spice of life, but it can also be the match that lights the fuse that blows your diet to smithereens.
 You’ll have an easier time sticking to a healthy eating program if you simply limit the options you have to eat.